 For Google, the consequences of copyright infringement are simple.
 We comply with the Digital Millennium Copyright Act (DMCA).
 Under this law, we may, when properly notified, disable access to content that violates applicable copyright law.

 If we receive a valid infringement notification identifying content associated with your work, it will be removed and you may receive a strike.

 In addition, copyright owners may choose to sue for infringement.
 In the U.S., copyright infringement may result in statutory damages of up to $150,000 per work infringed and, in some cases, criminal penalties.

 We have likely received a counter notification regarding your removal request.
-In accordance with the law, the content will be reinstated unless you submit evidence that you’ve filed a court action against the user seeking to restrain the allegedly infringing activity.
-If we don't receive that notice from you within 10 days, we may reinstate the material to Google.Disclaimer: We are not your attorneys and the information presented here is not legal advice.
+In accordance with the law, the content will be reinstated unless you submit evidence that you’ve filed either a court action against the user seeking to restrain the allegedly infringing activity or a claim against the user with the U.S. Copyright Office Copyright Claims Board.
+If we don't receive that evidence from you within 10 days, we may reinstate the material to Google.Disclaimer: We are not your attorneys and the information presented here is not legal advice.
 We provide it for informational purposes.